dmvandam/V928tau/README.md

       - photometry : light curves of K2 data
       - limb-darkening : contains all the data files from jktld for obtaining the limb-darkening parameter u
   - models : contains all the model data with mcmc backends (.h5) and best fits (.npy)
-      - eclipse
+      - best_fits
-      - stellar_variation
+      - backends (can be requested via e-mail)
   - plots : contains all the plots
       - paper : all plots used for the paper
       - ground_variation : has different folders for binsize and window size (xrange)
       - parameters : has the parameter maps around V928 Tau A+B (magnetic and standard)
-      - period_folding : shows the plots used to determine interesting periods (sigma indicates the allowed multiple of the error, bs indicates the binsize if any)
+      - period_folding : shows the plots used to determine interesting periods (can be requested via e-mail)
   - pyPplusS : code package by Rein & Ofir 2019 (https://github.com/EdanRein/pyPplusS)